manaswinidas/conferences_talks/README.md

 #### Monitoring using Grafana
 >> *Presented at Summit@Sites organized by Red Hat on May 21, 2020*

 The talk covers importance of monitoring, introduction to time series databases, introduction to Grafana, exploring metrics, logs, adding annotations to dashboard and adding alerts using Grafana.
+Access the demo [here](https://vimeo.com/user117900161/review/429989255/32eba7ef1f).

 #### Advancing in open source
 >> *Presented at Open Source Saturday night organized by Pyladies Bangalore on Apr 25, 2020*